Colombia–South Korea relations: Korean war and South Korea's ally

 During the Korean War, Colombia was the only Latin American nation to actively participate in the UN Forces, with ground troops and its only frigate, the Almirante.
 The first Colombian soldiers arrived in Korea on 8 May 1951 and the last departed on 11 October 1954.
 In all 4,314 soldiers were deployed.
 The commander of the forces was general Alberto Ruiz Novoa.

 After Korean war

 Colombia and South Korea officially established relations in 1962.
-Despite the fact that Korean was never ended, there are still Colombian military personnel cooperating in United Nations Command.
+Despite the fact that the Korean war was never ended, there are still Colombian military personnel cooperating in United Nations Command.